a998766543321/Learning-Summary/Java Spring.md

+# Spring Basics

-# IoC containers
+## IoC containers
 - The Spring Framework's IoC container core is defined in two packages:
-1. org.springframework.beans and org.springframework.context.BeanFactory (org.springframework.beans.factory.BeanFactory)
+- org.springframework.beans and org.springframework.context.BeanFactory (org.springframework.beans.factory.BeanFactory)
-2. ApplicationContext (org.springframework.context.ApplicationContext) are two important interfaces that provide a basis for IoC containers.
+- ApplicationContext (org.springframework.context.ApplicationContext) are two important interfaces that provide a basis for IoC containers.

 ## BeanFactory
 - provides the configuration framework and basic functionality and takes care of bean instantiation and wiring